 There are three main categories of materials that I recommend for a Makerspace:

 More specifically, here are suggestions for materials within each category AND where to find them.
 I HIGHLY recommend Donorschoose if you’re interested in writing an easy grant!
-Check out my Amazon shop for links to all my favorites:
+Check out my list of all my favorites:

 That last point – Start small and build over time – is very important to keep in mind!
 A room full of “stuff” does not guarantee engagement.
 I have absolutely loved growing our Makerspace right along with my students over the years, and I get just as excited as they do when we have a new robot or engineering material to explore together.
 We’ve also learned a lot – through practice and discussion – about being resourceful with consumables and reusing materials whenever possible.